Perfect colourings of cyclotomic integers: Preliminaries

 The symmetry group of some set $X \subset \R^2$ is always denoted by $G$ in the sequel.
 The following definitions are mainly taken from \cite{gs}.
 A {\em colouring} of $X$ is a surjective map $c: X \to \{1, \ldots, \ell\}$.
 Whenever we want to emphasise that a colouring uses $\ell$ colours, we will also call it an $\ell$-colouring.
 The objects of interest are colourings where an element of $G$ acts as a global permutation of the colours.
 Thus, for given $X \subset \R^2$ and a colouring $c$ of $X$, we consider the following group.

-The elements of $H$ are called {\em colour symmetries} of $X$. $H$ is the {\em colour symmetry group} of the coloured pattern $(X,c)$. \begin{defi} A colouring $c$ of a point set $X$ is called {\em perfect}, if $H=G$.
-It is called {\em chirally perfect}, if $H=G'$, where $G'$ is the index 2 subgroup of $G$ containing the orientation preserving isometries in $G$. \end{defi} See Figure \ref{fig:bspcol} for some examples.
+The elements of $H$ are called {\em colour symmetries} of $X$. $H$ is the {\em colour symmetry group} of the coloured pattern $(X,c)$. \begin{definition} A colouring $c$ of a point set $X$ is called {\em perfect}, if $H=G$.
+It is called {\em chirally perfect}, if $H=G'$, where $G'$ is the index 2 subgroup of $G$ containing the orientation preserving isometries in $G$. \end{definition} See Figure \ref{fig:bspcol} for some examples.
 By the requirement $\pi c = c h$, each $h$ determines a unique permutation $\pi = \pi_h$.
 This also defines a map

 Let $g,h\in H$.
 Because of $c (hg(x)) = ch(g(x)) = \pi_h c(g(x)) = \pi_h (\pi_g (c(x))) = \pi_h \pi_g (c(x))$, we obtain the following result. \begin{lemma} $P$ is a group homomorphism. $\square$ \end{lemma} A further object of interest is the subgroup $K$ of $H$ which fixes the colours.
 For a given $X \subset \R^2$ and a colouring $c$ of $X$, we consider the {\em colour preserving group} $K$ (in \cite{pbeff} called colour {\em fixing} group):